amazon-ion/ion-schema/docs/cookbook/ion-schema-rust-getting-started.md

 As your `SchemaSystem` starts growing, it might be possible that you would want to add a new authority to the `SchemaSystem`.
 For example, you now have a new place where all your schemas are saved.
 This means you have new `FileSystemAuthority` to add to your `SchemaSystem`.
 Adding a new authority to the `SchemaSystem` expands the search area for loading a schema from `SchemaSystem`.
+When attempting to resolve a schemaId, `Authority`s are checked in the order in which they were added to the `SchemaSystem`, so any new `Authority` is added with a lower priority than the `Authority`s that are already present.

 ```rust
 // assuming the SchemSystem is built into variable: `schema_system`